lursight/runem/CONTRIBUTING.md

 ## Push your changes to your fork

-Run `git push origin my_contribution`
+Run `git push my_fork my_contribution`

 ## Submit a pull request

 On github interface, click on `Pull Request` button.

-Wait CI to run and one of the developers will review your PR.
+Wait for CI to run and one of the developers will review your PR.

 ## Makefile utilities

 This project comes with a `Makefile` that contains a number of useful utility.